-Watching the TV programme you might have thought of other examples of aquatic mammals: both the yapok (a marsupial) and the platypus (a monotreme) are very much at home in the water, despite the demands of that environment.
-The challenges that face the platypus, desman, sea otter and DA are common to all aquatic mammals.
+You might have thought of other examples of aquatic mammals, but they all commonly face the same challenges.
 They are the result of matching their mammalian characteristics against a number of differences in the physical properties of air and water, the most important of which are listed below.

-- Water contains less oxygen than air does. - Water is denser and more viscous than air. - Water has a higher specific heat and a higher thermal conductivity than air.
-(I'll explain these terms later.) - Light is much more readily absorbed by water than by air and visibility in water is often poor because suspended particles make it turbid. - Sound travels faster and further in water than it does in air.
+- Water contains less oxygen than air does. - Water is denser and more viscous than air. - Water has a higher specific heat and a higher thermal conductivity than air (you will meet these terms later in Section 2.4). - Light is much more readily absorbed by water than by air, and visibility in water is often poor because suspended particles make it turbid. - Sound travels faster and further in water than it does in air.